sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 **Mitigation:**

 A finite CEL cost model is enforced, as is standard with other CEL-enabled features in Kubernetes.
 This model limits the computational cost during expression compilation.
 If a CEL expression exceeds the allowed cost, the compilation will timeout and fail gracefully.

-For expressions that are within the cost limits but still slow due to complexity, the responsibility lies with the CRD author to balance readability, maintainability, and performance.
+For expressions that are within the cost limits but still slow due to complexity, the responsibility lies with the CRD author to keep or drop them.

 #### Runtime evaluation errors despite successful compilation